Computing integral points on X_ns^+(p): Integral points and Baker's method on modular curves

 \item Adapting numerical methods developed for Thue equations to modular curves is not straightforward.
 In the Thue case one has formulas with very strong error estimates, typically $O(|x|^{-n})$, where~$n$ is the degree of the equation; see, for instance \cite[Proposition~2.4.1]{BH96}.
 This is quite good even for small solutions~$x$.
-However, for modular curves of level~$p$ we have, typically, errors $O(|j(P)|^{-1/p})$.
-For small solutions this error can be too large to deal with, and we have to use high order asymptotic expansions for the modular functions involved, which makes the things more complicated.
-See Subsection~\ref{ssslow}.